 This prospectus and the documents that are incorporated into this prospectus by reference may contain or incorporate by reference statements that do not directly or exclusively relate to historical facts.
 Such statements are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
-You can typically identify forward-looking statements by the use of forward-looking words, such as "may, " will, " "could, " "project, " "believe, " anticipate, " "expect, " estimate, " "continue, " "potential, " "plan, " "forecast" and other similar words.
+You can typically identify forward-looking statements by the use of forward-looking words, such as "may, "will, "could, "project, "believe, "anticipate, "expect, "estimate, "continue, "potential, "plan, "forecast" and other similar words.
 Those statements represent our intentions, plans, expectations, assumptions and beliefs about future events and are subject to risks, uncertainties and other factors, many of which are outside our control, which could cause actual results to differ materially from the results expressed or implied by those forward-looking statements.
 Important factors that might cause such a difference include, but are not limited to:

-- the inability to further identify, develop and achieve commercial success for new products and technologies; - the possibility of delays in the research and development necessary to select drug development candidates and delays in clinical trials; - · the risk that clinical trials may not result in marketable products; - the risk that our company may be unable to successfully secure regulatory approval of and market our drug candidates; - · the risks of the development of competing technologies; - · the risk that Celldex's and CuraGen's businesses will not be integrated successfully; - · the risks related to our ability to protect our proprietary technologies; - · the risks related to patent-infringement claims; - the risks of new, changing and competitive technologies and regulations in the U.S. and internationally; and
+- · the inability to further identify, develop and achieve commercial success for new products and technologies; - · the possibility of delays in the research and development necessary to select drug development candidates and delays in clinical trials; - · the risk that clinical trials may not result in marketable products; - · the risk that our company may be unable to successfully secure regulatory approval of and market our drug candidates; - · the risks of the development of competing technologies; - · the risk that Celldex's and CuraGen's businesses will not be integrated successfully; - · the risks related to our ability to protect our proprietary technologies; - \cdot the risks related to patent-infringement claims; - · the risks of new, changing and competitive technologies and regulations in the U.S. and internationally; and - · the risk factors disclosed under "Risk Factors" in this prospectus as well as other events and risk factors disclosed previously and from time to time in Celldex's and CuraGen's filings with the SEC, including Celldex's Annual Report on Form 10-K for the fiscal year ended December 31, 2008 filed with the SEC on March 18, 2009, Celldex's Quarterly Report on Form 10-Q for the quarter ended March 31, 2009 filed with the SEC on May 8, 2009, Celldex's Quarterly Report on Form 10-Q for the quarter ended June 30, 2009, filed with the SEC on August 8, 2009, CuraGen's Annual Report on

-• the risk factors disclosed under "Risk Factors" in this prospectus as well as other events and risk factors disclosed previously and from time to time in Celldex's and CuraGen's filings with the SEC, including Celldex's Annual Report on Form 10-K for the fiscal year ended December 31, 2008 filed with the SEC on March 18, 2009, Celldex's Quarterly Report on Form 10-Q for the quarter ended March 31, 2009 filed with the SEC on May 8, 2009, Celldex's Quarterly Report on Form 10-Q for the quarter ended June 30, 2009, filed with the SEC on August 8, 2009, CuraGen's Annual Report on with the SEC on May 7, 2009 and CuraGen's Quarterly Report on Form 10-Q for the quarter ended June 30, 2009, filed with the SEC on August 5, 2009, each of which are incorporated herein by reference.
+December 31, 2008 filed with the SEC on June 19, 2009, CuraGen's Quarterly Report on Form 10-Q for the quarter ended March 31, 2009, filed with the SEC on May 7, 2009 and CuraGen's Quarterly Report on Form 10-Q for the quarter ended June 30, 2009, filed with the SEC on August 5, 2009, each of which are incorporated herein by reference.